 A reasonably priced headlight/taillight set with straightforward design and installation.
-Provides LED light with 4 settings including fast/slow flashing modes.
+Provides LED with 4 settings including fast/slow flashing modes.
 Long battery life.
 Waterproof.

 Along with a properly fitted helmet and a good understanding of the rules of the road, bicycle lights are a crucial element for safe cycling.
 You need to see and be seen to avoid accidents, and your bike’s lights play a major role in your ability to do so.